DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Distribution-In-Plateaux

 \subsection{DIP Applied to Transport}

 Consider an arbitrary but stationary spacetime, with a metric tensor given by:

 Being stationary, the functions $A,B,C,D,E,F,$ and $G$ are functions of a subset of the spatial coordinates $x^\iota$ only.
 The functions $E,F,G$ form what is conventionally known as the \textit{shift vector} $\beta_\iota=(E,F,G)$ with the function $A$ being the \textit{lapse function}.
-The metric given by \cref{eqn: stationary metric general} could refer to a wide range of metrics commonly applied to astrophysical settings, an example subset of which are given in \cref{app:metrics}.
+The metric given by \eref{eqn: stationary metric general} could refer to a wide range of metrics commonly applied to astrophysical settings, an example subset of which are given in \aref{app:metrics}.